Samsung sound bars rated

 Like other brands, Samsung offers several different sound modes and a surround sound mode.
 Models featuring Samsung SoundShare can connect wirelessly to compatible Samsung TVs, so a cable isn’t needed to transmit audio.
 These models feature Bluetooth - some also include NFC - to allow wireless music streaming from tablets and other portable devices.
 Those that lack Bluetooth offer a way to play music via a cable connection - every Samsung sound bar features either 3.5mm stereo mini-jack or USB inputs.

 In the table below, we've rounded up some of the key facts about the brand to help you decide whether a Samsung sound bar would be right for you.
-Only logged-in Which? members can view our exclusive ratings and verdicts in the table.
-If you’re not yet a member, sign up for a £1 trial to get instant access.
+Only logged-in Which? members can view our exclusive ratings and verdicts in the table below.

 |Samsung sound bars overview table